License and license keys v1

 in the cluster status:

 A cluster license key can be updated with a new one at any moment, to extend the expiration date or move the cluster to a production license.

 the name and key of a secret.
 That secret contains the license key provided by EDB.

 when you change the secret, in order to extend the expiration date, or switching from a trial

 license to a production license.

-Cloud Native PostgreSQL is distributed under the EnterpriseDB Limited Usage License Agreement, available at enterprisedb.com/limited-use-license.
+EDB Postgres for Kubernetes is distributed under the EDB Limited Usage License Agreement, available at enterprisedb.com/limited-use-license.

 After the license expiration, the operator will cease any reconciliation attempt on the cluster, effectively stopping to manage its status.
 This also includes any self-healing and high availability capabilities, such as automated failover and switchovers.